Linked Lists

 linked_list.go

-// Node represents a node in the linked list.
+// Node represents a node in a simple linked list

 type Node struct {